-Revenues from the State represent approximately 13% of the General Fund revenues appropriated in the Mayor's proposed budget for fiscal years 2021-22 and 2022-23, and thus changes in State revenues could have a material impact on the City's finances.
+Revenues from the State represent approximately 13% of the General Fund revenues appropriated in the Final Adopted Budget for fiscal years 2020-21 and 2021-22, and thus changes in State revenues could have a material impact on the City's finances.
 In a typical year, the Governor releases two primary proposed budget documents: 1) the Governor's Proposed Budget required to be submitted in January; and 2) the "May Revise" to the Governor's Proposed Budget.
 The Governor's Proposed Budget is then considered and typically revised by the State Legislature.
-Following that process, the State Legislature adopts, and the Governor signs, the State budget.
+Following that process, the State Legislature adopts, and the

+Governor signs, the State budget.
 City policy makers review and estimate the impact of both the Governor's Proposed and May Revise Budgets prior to the City adopting its ownbudget.